-SelectHealth does not cover other uses of intravenous (IV) antibiotic therapy for Lyme disease as they are considered investigational and not medically necessary, including, but not limited to any of the following:
+Select Health does not cover other uses of intravenous (IV) antibiotic therapy for Lyme disease as they are considered investigational and not medically necessary, including, but not limited to any of the following:

 - 1. Prophylactic treatment of individuals who have reported a tick bite but have no clinical findings suggestive of Lyme disease - 2.
 Treatment of chronic fatigue syndrome or fibromyalgia attributed to Lyme disease - 3.
-Initial treatment of Lyme arthritis without coexisting neurological symptoms - 4.
-Treatment of persistent Lyme-associated arthritis after 2 prior courses of antibiotic therapy - 5.
-Repeat or prolonged courses (greater than 4 weeks) of intravenous antibiotics - 6.
+Initial treatment of Lyme arthritis without coexisting neurological symptoms - Treatment of persistent Lyme-associated arthritis after 2 prior courses of antibi Repeat or prolonged courses (greater than 4 weeks) of intravenous antibiotics Treatment of persistent Lyme-associated arthritis after 2 prior courses of antibiotic therapy - 6.
 Patients with symptoms consistent with systemic exertion intolerance disease fibromyalgia, in the absence of objective clinical or laboratory evidence for Lyme disease - 7.
-Patients with seronegative Lyme disease in the absence of CSF antibodies selecthealth.
+Patients with seronegative Lyme disease in the absence of CSF antibodies

 - 8. Cranial nerve palsy (e.g., Bell's palsy) without clinical evidence of meningitis - 9.
 Antibiotic-refractory Lyme arthritis (unresponsive to 2 courses of oral antibiotics or to 1 course of oral and 1 course of intravenous antibiotic therapy) - 10.
 Patients with vague systemic symptoms without supporting serologic or CSF studies - 11.
 Patients with a positive ELISA test, unconfirmed by an immunoblot or Western blot test - 12.
 Patients with an isolated positive serologic test in the setting of multiple negative serologic studies - 13.
 Patients with chronic (> 6 months) subjective symptoms ("post-Lyme syndrome") after receiving recommended treatment regimens for documented Lyme disease.

 Repeat or prolonged courses (e.g., greater than 4 weeks) of IV antibiotic therapy are considered not medically necessary

-SelectHealth does NOT cover repeat PCR-based direct detection of B. burgdorferi as a justification for continuation of IV antibiotics beyond 1 month in patients with persistent symptoms, or as a technique to follow therapeutic response.
-Use in these circumstances are considered investigational.
+Select Health does NOT cover repeat PCR-based direct detection of B. burgdorferi as a justification for continuation of IV antibiotics beyond 1 month in patients with persistent symptoms, or as a technique to follow therapeutic response.
+Use in these circumstances is considered experimental/investigational.

-SelectHealth does NOT cover certain other testing used to identify Lyme disease for the purpose of treating or following patients who have undergone treatment of Lyme disease as use of this testing is considered investigational.
+Select Health does NOT cover certain other testing used to identify Lyme disease for the purpose of treating or following patients who have undergone treatment of Lyme disease as use of this testing is considered experimental/investigational.
 Excluded tests include the following:

-- PCR-based direct detection of B. burgdorferi in urine samples in all clinical situations. - · Genotyping or phenotyping of B. burgdorferi. - Other diagnostic testing, including, but not limited to C6 peptide ELISA or determination of levels of the B lymphocyte chemoattractant CXCL13 for diagnosis or monitoring treatment. - The direct probe technique and the quantification technique for detection of B. burgdorferi.
+- PCR-based direct detection of B. burgdorferi in urine samples in all clinical situations. - Genotyping or phenotyping of B. burgdorferi. - Other diagnostic testing, including, but not limited to C6 peptide ELISA or determination of levels of the B lymphocyte chemoattractant CXCL13 for diagnosis or monitoring treatment. - The direct probe technique and the quantification technique for detection of B. burgdorferi.

-SelectHealth does not cover intramuscular antibiotics as a treatment of any aspect of Lyme disease.
-Use of intramuscular antibiotics is considered investigational and not medically necessary.
+Select Health does not cover intramuscular antibiotics as a treatment of any aspect of Lyme disease.
+Use of intramuscular antibiotics is considered experimental/investigational and not medically necessary.

-SelectHealth does not cover any home healthcare services such as nursing visits to administer noncovered antibiotics, maintenance of central venous catheters, or home care supplies for patients in whom the IV therapy is not covered.
+Select Health does not cover any home healthcare services such as nursing visits to administer noncovered antibiotics, maintenance of central venous catheters, or home care supplies for patients in which the IV therapy is not covered.